LunchBadger/adxchange-lb-api/README.md

 Each of the plugins was moved to Loopback models

-Email and Coinbase models use the same code that was originally developed By default loopback has implementation of POST to `/model` to override it the following construct is required
+Email and Coinbase models use the same code that was originally developed.

+Note: By default loopback has implementation of POST to `/modelpath` to override it the following construct is required
 ```
 module.exports = function (MailSender) {.   // standard declaration